KrispyNoodles/google-books-search/README.md

 # 📘 Word Frequency (Part 1)

-The `part_1.ipynb` file contains a Python function that processes a given text file, `pg16317.txt` and outputs the **top 10–20 most frequent words**.
+The `part_1.ipynb` file contains a Python function that processes the text file `pg16317.txt` and outputs the **top 10–20 most frequent words**.
 It demonstrates basic natural language processing techniques and file handling.

 ---